Sell smarter, not harder

 Dig deep into your interests

-Think about your hobbies, skills, and what you’d enjoy talking about every day.
+Think about your hobbies, skills, and the topics you’d enjoy talking about every day.
 If you want to make money as an artist, your niche will naturally be tied to your work.
 And Etsy’s audience loves original, handmade creations.
 The more invested you are, the easier it is to stay engaged and compete with other Etsy stores.

 Pinpoint customer needs